wxWidgets/wxWidgets/docs/readme_vms.txt

       versions of VMS.
 If you get lib$get_current_invo_context undefined while linking you'll have to add
          "lib$get_current_invo_context"="LIB$GET_CURR_INVO_CONTEXT"
-      in [.src.unix]descrip.mms to CXX_DEFINE. and recompile wxWindows.
+      in [.src.unix]descrip.mms to CXX_DEFINE. and recompile wxWidgets.

     -Some versions of the CC compiler give warnings like
        %CC-W-CXXKEYWORD, "bool" is a keyword in C++ .... when compiling